Random Game

 The algorithm

-You enter a minimum and maximum to define the range.
+You enter a minimum and maximum to define the range \([a, b]\).
 As guesses are made (yours and other players'), you enter each one.
 The app collects all known numbers: the bounds and every guess so far.
-It sorts them, computes the gap between each consecutive pair, finds the largest gap, and recommends guessing the midpoint of that gap.
+Let the sorted partition points be \(a = x_0 < x_1 < \cdots < x_k = b\).
+The app computes the gap \(g_i = x_{i+1} - x_i\) for each consecutive pair, finds the largest gap \(g^* = \max_i g_i\), and recommends guessing the midpoint of that interval.

 When this actually matters